-Both the X1D and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the X1D does not have a direct predecessor.
+The RX10 III is a recent model that features in the current product line-up of Sony.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Hasselblad X1D and the Sony RX10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.